 Our Favorite Oahu Portrait Locations

 Palm trees, sandy beaches, stunning sunsets...Hawaii is nature at her most beautiful!
-Here are our favorite locations for beach, park, sunset & sunrise photo sessions for families, couples and destination beach weddings.
+Here are a few of our favorite locations for beach, park, sunset & sunrise for families, couples & maternity photo sessions,

 HINT: For a overview map of Oahu with the locations marked and starred, please scroll to the bottom of the page.

 Before choosing a location...decide what style or "look" you want from your session.
-Morning and mid-day sessions are bright and cheerful, while sunset and sunrise sessions are more romantic and dramatic.
+Morning and mid-day sessions are bright and cheerful, while sunset and sunrise sessions are more moody and dramatic.
 Neither is better than the other, just different.
-(Note: since sessions are generally 90 min or more, even Sunset/Sunrise sessions have some sunny, bright images...the light is simply softer, warmer and more at an angle.)
+(Note: since sunset sessions are 90 minutes, even Sunset/Sunrise sessions have sunny, bright images...the light is simply warmer and more directional than during the day.)

 Morning/Daytime sessions are